dist-r/rcontacts-client/README.md

 Project scope:

 - This repository contains only the client implementations (React, Vue, and a planned Svelte version).
-The backend implementation is housed in a separate repository: `https://github.com/dist-r/rcontacts-rest`.

-If you want me to embed thumbnails in the README or reorder/add captions, tell me which images to preview and I'll insert them below the corresponding implementation sections.
+This repository contains only the client implementations (React, Vue, and a planned Svelte version).

+---

+## Contributing / Open Implementations

+Contributions are welcome.
+If you have an implementation for other frameworks (Next.js, Nuxt, Solid, Remix, Astro, etc.), please open a pull request.

+Quick contribution guidelines:

+- Add your implementation in a top-level folder named after the framework (e.g. `next`, `nuxt`, `solid`).
+- Add screenshots to `assets/<framework>/` and follow the naming convention used in this repo.
+- Update this README to add a short section describing your implementation and supporting libraries.
+- Open a PR with your changes and a brief explanation of what you implemented.

+If you'd like to discuss first, open an issue describing the intended implementation and any questions about API integration.